haleykahn14/haleykahn14/README.md

 ## Hi there 👋

-I am a student at Vanderbilt University majoring in Computer Science and Applied Mathematics and minoring in Engineering Management and Spanish for the Professions.
+I am a student at Vanderbilt University majoring in Computer Science and minoring in Engineering Management and Spanish for the Professions.

 In my personal time, I enjoy reading historical fiction, listening to any of Taylor Swift's albums, or watching a Philly sports game!
 Also, I love mint chocolate chip ice cream.